-This timer determines how long a signal must appear on a receiver before it will be recognized as valid.
+This timer determines how long a signal must appear on a receiver before it will be recognized as valid, if Kerchunk filtering is enabled.
 The range is 1 to 6000, with 6000 representing approximately 1 second.

-1018x Set Kerchunk Filter Timer
+\1018x Set Kerchunk Filter Timer